 How the Man Box Poisons Our Sons

-Mark Greene lays out the price we pay for raising boys in our dominant culture of manhood
+Mark Greene lays out the price we pay for raising boys in our dominant culture of masculinity

 For generations, men have been conditioned to compete for status, forever struggling to rise to the top of a vast Darwinian pyramid framed by a simple but ruthless set of rules.
 But the men who compete to win in our dominant culture of manhood are collectively doomed to fail, because the game itself is rigged against us.
 We’re wasting our lives chasing a fake rabbit around a track, all the while convinced there’s meat to be had.
 There is no meat.
 We are the meat.